A free PDF of Michael R.S. Moore’s herbal formulations and materia medica for 500 plants is available online here.

-Edible Wild Plants: Wild Foods From Dirt To Plate by John Kallas is an excellent beginner’s guide to 15 common weeds found across North America.
+Edible Wild Plants: Wild Foods From Dirt To Plate by John Kallas is an excellent in-depth guide to 15 common weeds found across North America for nutritional purposes.
 It has a strong emphasis on identification and basic botany with outstanding photographs of the plants at all stages of their life cycle.
 Includes recipes.
 (Read my review of this book here.)

 Try the book Sacred and Herbal Healing Beers by Stephen Harrod Buhner if you’re interested in herbal brewing.
 It’s an enjoyable read for those interested in European folklore, too.

-Langdon Cook, a Seattle forager and blogger, recently penned a foraging memoir called Fat of the Land: Adventures of a 21st Century Forager about getting mushrooms, squid, ferns and other Pacific Northwest goodies.
-It has recipes at the end of each chapter and approaches foraging from a foodie perspective.
+Langdon Cook, a Seattle forager and blogger, wrote a great memoir called Fat of the Land: Adventures of a 21st Century Forager about getting mushrooms, squid, ferns and other Pacific Northwest goodies, which has recipes at the end of each chapter and approaches foraging from a foodie perspective.

 The best way to learn how to identify plants is to meet them in person with an expert guide leading the way.